AndreasArvidsson/file-updater/README.md

             };
         }),

-        // Support any custom format by providing the read, updates, equal and write callbacks.
+        // Support any custom format by providing the read, update, equal and write callbacks.
         ".csv": {
             // Read csv file on disk and return actual csv instance.
             read: (path) => csvParser.read(path),